spierala/blog-posts/mini-rx-comparison.md

+---
+description: MiniRx Feature Store offers simple yet powerful state management in Angular.
+How does MiniRx Feature Store compare to NgRx ComponentStore and Akita?
+---

 **MiniRx "Feature Stores"** offer **simple yet powerful state management**.
 How does **MiniRx Feature Store** compare to **@ngrx/component-store** and **@datorama/akita**?
 10 rounds in the **fighting ring** will bring clarity!